Coal: Chemistry of coalification

-In each of these formulas, R represents the remainder of a cellulose or lignin molecule to which the reacting groups are attached.
+In these formulas, R represents the remainder of a cellulose or lignin molecule to which the reacting groups are attached.

 Dehydration and decarboxylation take place early in coalification, while demethanation begins only after the coal has already reached bituminous rank.
 The effect of decarboxylation is to reduce the percentage of oxygen, while demethanation reduces the percentage of hydrogen.
 Dehydration does both, and (together with demethanation) reduces the saturation of the carbon backbone (increasing the number of double bonds between carbon).

-As carbonization proceeds, aliphatic compounds (carbon compounds characterized by chains of carbon atoms) are replaced by aromatic compounds (carbon compounds characterized by rings of carbon atoms) and aromatic rings begin to fuse into polyaromatic compounds (linked rings of carbon atoms).
+As carbonization proceeds, aliphatic compounds convert to aromatic compounds.
+Similarly, aromatic rings fuse into polyaromatic compounds (linked rings of carbon atoms).
 The structure increasingly resembles graphene, the structural element of graphite.

+Chemical changes are accompanied by physical changes, such as decrease in average pore size.

+Macerals

+Macerals are coalified plant parts that retain the morphology and some properties of the original plant.
+In many coals, individual macerals can be identified visually.
+Some macerals include: